|

-"Invisible" thread -- it really looks like extra thin fishing line; great for small detailing, applying trim, fixing 'mess
+"Invisible" thread -- it really looks like extra thin fishing line; great for small detailing, applying

-ups' (admit it, we all have them)...
+trim, fixing 'mess ups' (admit it, we all have them)...
 And best of all it matches any fabric!

-seams can come out; comes in small bottles in most craft areas (I got mine at Walmart); the price may seem steep for such
+otherwise such small seams can come out; comes in small bottles in most craft areas (I got mine at Walmart); the price may

-a small amount, but it really goes far, I still haven't had to replace mine
+seem steep for such a small amount, but it really goes far, I still haven't had to replace mine

 SHARP Scissors -- I like Fiskars.
-If your scissors are too dull it can cause your fabric to 'pull' while cutting, making your
+If your scissors are too dull it can cause your fabric to 'pull' while

-very intricate
+something very intricate

-Various Closures -- snaps, velcro, hook-and-eyes,
+-- snaps, velcro, hook-and-eyes, small

-so I like to have a variety on hand) or sometimes in combinations of more than one type
+I like to have a variety on hand) or sometimes in combinations of more than one type

-Remnants -- visit the remnant section of
+Remnants -- visit the remnant

 Imagination! --